+In this section we consider the more general problem of spatial transformation where the same imaging device has been used but the objects imaged (e.g., subjects' heads) are not exactly the same.
+Spatial or stereotactic normalization belongs to this class of problems when it is solved by matching an arbitrary image to some ideal image, model, or template.
+For example, in the intersubject averaging of PET activation studies, change distribution analysis [Fox et al., 1988] and statistical parametric mapping [Friston et al.,

+Friston et al. +

+SVD analysis of the fMRI time series referred to in the previous figure.
+Left: first (top) and third (lower) spatial modes or eigenimages following SVD.
+The greyscale is arbitrary and the images have been normalized to their maximum.
+Right: Time-dependent expression of the spatial modes.
+Right top: The periodic expression of the first mode due to photic stimulation (solid line) and that predicted by convolving the stimulation waveform with the hemo-

-In this section we consider the more general problem of spatial transformation where the same imaging device has been used but the objects imaged (e.g. subjects' heads) are not exactly the same.
-Spatial or stereotactic normalization belongs to this class of problems when it is solved by matching an arbitrary image to some ideal image, model or template.
-For example in the intersubject averaging of PET activation studies, change distribution analysis (Fox et al 1988) and statistical parametric mapping (Friston et al 1991a) both require mapping into some standard space [the generally accepted international standard is the space described in the atlas of Talairach and Tournoux as proposed by Fox et al (1988)].
-Friston et al (1991b) suggested that this mapping can be effected by 'matching' an individual's image with an ideal reference image, model or template, where the template conforms to the standard space in question.
-Clearly there are many other examples that could have been chosen for this section, but the one presented here is of immediate relevance for those engaged in functional mapping.
-This section also introduces two important extensions of the least squares approach which involve (i) a repeated or iterative application [where the spatially transformed object image $\Omega(q(x))$ is used recursively as a new object image $\Omega(x)$ and (ii) making two sets of images from the original image pair and simultaneously solving for the spatial transformation that conjointly maps one set of images onto the other set.
+1991a] both require mapping into some standard space (the generally accepted international standard is the space described in the atlas of Talairach and Tournoux [1988] as proposed by Fox et al. [1988]).
+Friston et al. [1991b] suggested that this mapping can be effected by "matching" an individual's image with an ideal reference image, model, or template, where the template conforms to the standard space in question.
+Clearly there are many other examples that could have been chosen for this section, but the one predynamic response function, assuming a delay and dispersion of seven seconds (broken line).
+See Friston et al. [1994] for a full exposition.
+Right lower: Time-dependent expression of the third spatial mode due to movement artefact (solid line).
+The broken line corresponds to estimated diagonal movement using the data in the previous figure (Fig. 3).

+sented here is of immediate relevance for those engaged in functional mapping.
+This section also introduces two important extensions of the least squares approach which involve 1) a repeated or iterative application [where the spatially transformed object image $\Omega(q(x))$ is used recursively as a new object image $\Omega(x)$ ] and 2) making two sets of images from the original image pair and simultaneously solving for the spatial transformation that conjointly maps one set of images onto the other set.

+Singular (squared) or eigenvalue spectrums following an SVD analysis of the fMRI time series before (left) and after (right) spatial transformation (realignment).
+The key difference is a decrease in the amount of variance attributable to the third spatial mode.
+This can be interpreted as a removal of movement artifacts.